eugenmihailescu/mysql-to-postgres/README.md

 ```
 In case you want to install this application at a web server then [follow these instruction](http://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html).

+### Configuration

+1. Localization
+2. Temporary data and download path
+3. Temporary SQL files retention period
+4. SQL script limits

+Right now the application is **localized** only in English.
+If you want to translate it to some other language then clone `src/PgMigratorBundle/Resources/translations/messages.en.xlf` to `messages.XX.xlf` where `XX` is your target language.
+In the newly created file change the English content of each `target` tag.
+To activate the newly created language change the parameter `locale: en` to `locale: XX` in `app/config/config.yml` file.

+Change the (**relative|absolute**) **path** of the parameters `data_path` respectively `download_path` from `app/config/config.yml` file.

+Once the **SQL script** file is generated it will last at the `download_path` until it is downloaded (via WUI) or a certain **retention period** is reached.
+By default this period is 3600 seconds (ie. 1 hour).
+However, you may change this value to fit your need.
+Just change the `file_retention_time` parameter from `app/config/config.yml` file.

+Change the value of the parameter `mysql_script_limit` from `app/config/config.yml` file.
+This value represents the **maximum number of line within the SQL script file** that will be executed.
+If you don't want to impose any limit then set this value to 0 (zero).

 ### Usage
 ##### Generating the database SQL script